What does the garden survey tell us?

 1. The vast majority (87%) of participants never use pesticides, herbicides or fertilisers.
 11% still use them occasionally and only 1% use them systematically.

-2. In terms of stratification in vegetation, there was quite a bit of variation in most gardens, so that's tops anyway.
+Chemical products have no place in an ecological garden because of their long-term detrimental impact on the soil and these are often not very selective and thus have a major impact on biodiversity, so best to get rid of them!2.
+In terms of stratification in vegetation, there was quite a bit of variation in most gardens, so that's tops anyway.
 The categories shrubs, small trees (<8m), climbing plants, hedge or hedge and flower border were the most common These were followed by short lawn and large trees.
 As expected, flower meadows were less common (only 45%) and standing dead wood only present for one-third of the participants.

-dead wood because it is alive!
+Flower meadows are not only beautiful, but their importance for the survival of our pollinators cannot be overestimated.
+Many other species also find shelter in them.
+I am a big fan of dead wood because it is alive!
 Standing dead wood is especially important, not only for woodpeckers but also for numerous invertebrates such as beetles, woodlice, centipedes whose life cycle is linked to dead wood.

 3. There was some confusion and discussion around paving your plot or the share of green versus grey space.
 88% of all participants had 2/3 green space and 1/3 grey space.
 Some did not count their house in the calculation, which was however the intention.

+The lesson here is mainly: think about whether all the paving on your plot is necessary and whether you can flip tiles or break out some concrete for the benefit of nature.
+That way, your garden will have a greater water buffering capacity and more greenery.
+Of course, you can always collect rainwater on roofs in rain barrels or divert it to a wadi or pond.
 4. Surprising to us was to see that in 52% of all gardens, the majority of plants are native.
 Surely this indicates that our audience is already well aware of the benefits of native vegetation.
 More than a quarter (27%) have a 50-50 native species - cultivars/exotics.
 17% have only a quarter of their vegetation native.
 4% of participants did not know exactly how many plants are native.

 We like to make a case for native plant species in an ecological garden, certainly a minimum of 50% of all your garden flora, ideally more.
 And not only in terms of quantity of plants, but also in terms of species diversity.
 After 1000s of years of co-evolution, there is a strong interdependence between many insect species and native plants crucial for their survival.
-This
+This blog takes a closer look at this.5.
+Regarding water in the garden, 71% of the participants place bird water dishes.
+42% have a pond, 20% a wadi, 11% a swimming pond and 5% a swimming pool.

+Water brings life to your garden!
+Even a small water feature, a tub of water or a shallow water dish counts!
+It is often the only place for many species to quench their thirst, take a bath or hunt for insects.
+If your garden is ecological and diverse enough, mosquitoes are not a problem.
+The smaller the water feature, the more often you need to change the water.
 6. The last question looked at animal-friendly interventions.
 It is great to see how many participants have bushes full of berries, as well as nectar plants.
 Many place nesting boxes and insect hotels.
 A dead hedge or wood pile provide shelter for numerous species, as well as leaf and stone piles.
 Less than half of the participants have a dry stone wall and just under 10% have a haystack.

 There are lots of small interventions in your garden that can provide fauna with one of their basic needs (food, water, shelter, nesting opportunities, variation in vegetation), so be sure to get inspired to do even more.